Brioche Burger – New Menu (Part 1) – West HamAdvertisement Advertisement

 It was inevitable, confronted by two outstanding burgers, that we fell to arguing over which was better, this or the wagyu.
 Or was this a futile case of comparing apples and oranges?
 Who knows?
-Who cares, for such questions, we decided, were immaterial in the grand scheme of things, for what we had here was a burger that delivered on so many levels.
+Who cares; for such questions, we decided, were immaterial in the grand scheme of things, because what we had here was a burger that delivered on so many levels.

 The crispiness of both the patty and falafel complimented the softness of the sunnyside egg perfectly.